 Baking Notes and Tips!

-Before you start baking, it’s a good idea and important to double-check the expiration date on your staple ingredients like baking soda, flour, pumpkin spice, and even old fashioned oats.
-If they have expired, replace them, or the muffins will not turn out good.
+Before you start baking, it’s a good idea and important to double-check the expiration date on your staple ingredients like baking soda, flour, pumpkin spice, and even old-fashioned oats.
+If they have expired, replace them, or the muffins will not turn out well.

 It’s best to boil one sweet potato the night before, peel, mash and store it in a small bowl or container and refrigerate overnight.
 So you’ll have it ready before you start.

 Always adjust your racks in the oven and make sure you have one in the middle.
 It’s best to bake these muffins in the middle of the oven.